-The indicators in the report include life expectancy, the adult mortality index ${}{45}q{15}$, under-5 mortality rate, infant mortality rate and the neonatal mortality rate, and young adolescents aged 5-14 years (${}{10}q_5$) as well as older adolescents and young adults age 15-24 years (${}{10}q{15}$).
+These empirical based estimates can be used to track the impact indicators identified in the National Development Plan (NPC, 2011) for the health objective, a long and healthy life for all South Africans (DPM&E, 2014).
+In addition, the report provides estimates for several outcome indicators identified in the Department of Health's Strategic Plan 2020/21 - 2024/25 (NDOH, 2021).
+This report includes life expectancy at birth, the adult mortality index ${45}q{15}$ , under-5 mortality rate, infant mortality rate and the neonatal mortality rate, and young adolescents aged 5-14 years ( ${10}q_5$ ) as well as older adolescents and young adults aged 15-24 years ( ${10}q{15}$ ).
 The report also includes an estimate of the maternal mortality ratio (MMR), which lags the other indices because it relies on the cause-of-death data reported by Stats SA.
-For this report, the NPR data series has been updated to the end of 2018, but the cause-of-death data has not been updated from last year's report as no further data were released in 2019.
-Thus, indicators requiring cause-of-death data, namely the MMR, the various non-communicable disease (NCD) indicators and comparisons of cause-of-death data to those from the NPR end in 2016.
+For this report, the NPR data series has been updated to the end of 2020, but the cause-of-death data has only been updated to include 2017 as no further data has been released to date.
+Thus, indicators requiring cause-of-death data, namely the MMR, the various non-communicable disease (NCD) indicators and comparisons of cause-of-death data to those from the NPR end in 2017.

 Estimates of the population and the numbers of births are essential for calculating the indicators in this report.
-In previous reports, the mid-year population estimates, derived to be consistent with the 2011 Census population (Dorrington, 2013), projected forward to 2017 using unchanging migration, slightly declining fertility, and survival factors since the census derived from the ASSA2008 model.
-However, as this series has come to an end and since we are currently estimating the true numbers of births and deaths as part of the RMS exercise, it seems more sensible (not to mention more internally consistent) to use these estimates of births and deaths together with the migration assumptions from the Thembisa/CARe models to project the population on a year-by-year basis.
-Thus, this is how the population numbers for the years after 2011 (to ensure consistency over time) have been determined.
-This change has led to some light changes in the past estimates of the indicators, but nothing of much consequence.
+In previous reports, the mid-year population estimates, derived from the ASSA2008 model to be consistent with the 2011 Census population (Dorrington, 2013), projected forward to 2017 using unchanging migration, slightly declining fertility and mortality rates were used.
+Since we are currently estimating the true numbers of births and deaths as part of the RMS exercise, demographic consistency has been maintained by using these estimates of births and deaths together with the migration assumptions from the Thembisa/CARe models to project the population on a year-by-year basis from 2012 onwards.